 It looks like STi Mobile is finally gone.
 Info below is for archive purposes only but be sure please let me know if the service is still functioning or, if you're a former customer, what happened to your service.

-Sti Mobile is the plan that doesn't die!
-Despite the fact that the parent company of filed for chapter 11 bankruptcy (thanks Bob) a while back, the site is still around and presumable still providing cell phone service.
+Sti Mobile was the plan that didn't die!
+Despite the fact that the parent company filed for chapter 11 bankruptcy (thanks Bob) a while back, the site was still around and presumable still providing cell phone service.

 You could get an STi Mobile prepaid cell phone, if you hate needlessly complicated plans, as I do.

 As another mobile virtual network operator, it does have a few things going for it.
 For one, it uses Sprint’s PCS network which is pretty good.
 They have good rates however their selection of phones is very limited.